qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/Aggregates.rst

        * **expression** - sub expression or field name to aggregate
        * **concatenator** - optional string to use to join values for 'concatenate' aggregate
        * **order_by** - optional expression to order the features used for calculating the aggregate.
 Fields and geometry are from the features on the joined layer.
+By default, the features will be returned in an unspecified order.
    * - Examples
      - * ``relation_aggregate(relation:='my_relation',aggregate:='mean',expression:="passengers")`` → mean value of all matching child features using the 'my_relation' relation
        * ``relation_aggregate('my_relation','sum', "passengers"/7)`` → sum of the passengers field divided by 7 for all matching child features using the 'my_relation' relation